STORM-IRIT/Radium-Engine/doc/basics/compilation.md

 // Enable testing.
 Tests are automatically built with target all, run with target check or test.
 RADIUM_ENABLE_TESTING:BOOL=ON

+// Enable testing of OpenGL functionalities.
+Option only available if RADIUM_ENABLE_TESTING is ON.
+RADIUM_ENABLE_GL_TESTING:BOOL=OFF

 // Include Radium::Core in CMake project.
 RADIUM_GENERATE_LIB_CORE:BOOL=ON